Watch 2 videos on

 Gene 22:6 (NKJV) So Abraham took the wood of the burnt offering and laid [it] on Isaac his son; and he took the fire in his hand, and a knife, and the two of them went together.
 7 But Isaac spoke to Abraham his father and said, "My father!"
 And he said, "Here I am, my son."
 Then he said, "Look, the fire and the wood, but where [is] the lamb for a burnt offering?"
 8 And Abraham said, "My son, Elohim will provide for Himself the lamb for a burnt offering."
 So the two of them went together.Indeed, Yahweh HAS provided a Lamb to be offered for us.

 6 `Now you shall keep it until the fourteenth day of the same month.
-Then the whole assembly of the congregation of Israel shall kill it at twilight.There is some controversy as to when "twilight" is (literally the Hebrew reads "Between the evenings") occurs.
+Then the whole assembly of the congregation of Israel shall kill it at twilight.There is some controversy as to when "twilight" (literally the Hebrew reads "Between the evenings") occurs.
 It isn't at twilight.
 If you want to go in depth on this, you can read the study found here.

 7 `And they shall take [some] of the blood and put [it] on the two doorposts and on the lintel of the houses where they eat it.
 8 `Then they shall eat the flesh on that night; roasted in fire, with unleavened bread [and] with bitter [herbs] they shall eat it.
 9 `Do not eat it raw, nor boiled at all with water, but roasted in fire--its head with its legs and its entrails.
 10 `You shall let none of it remain until morning, and what remains of it until morning you shall burn with fire.
 10 `You shall let none of it remain until morning, and what remains of it until morning you shall burn with fire.
 11 `And thus you shall eat it: [with] a belt on your waist, your sandals on your feet, and your staff in your hand.
 So you shall eat it in haste.
 It [is] Yahweh's Passover.
 12 `For I will pass through the land of Egypt on that night, and will strike all the firstborn in the land of Egypt, both man and beast; and against all the gods of Egypt I will execute judgment: I [am] Yahweh.
 13 `Now the blood shall be a sign for you on the houses where you [are].
 And when I see the blood, I will pass over you; and the plague shall not be on you to destroy [you] when I strike the land of Egypt.So the whole assembly was to kill the lamb and place the blood on the lintel and doorposts of their homes.